 In addition, SAT/UNS may be reported as a midyear grade in any full year tutorial or half-course extending throughout the year which does not give a midyear examination.
 In this case only, Unsatisfactory may be used to indicate passing-but-unsatisfactory work.
+Assigning an unsatisfactory midyear grade will make the student's record for the term unsatisfactory and subject to review by the Administrative Board.
 The instructor must obtain permission from the Office of Academic Programs (for courses below the 200- or 2000-level) or Dean of the Graduate School (for courses at the 200- or 2000-level) before grading SAT/UNS for any course not listed above.